1. You end up stress eating

 Allow yourself a sugar hit, but make it a small one and add in a lot of filling fibre and some protein too to make sure you don’t then suffer with a blood sugar drop.

-Porridge with milk and honey is great as it provides fibre and protein, similarly a fruit smoothie will give you some sweetness along with protein in the yogurt and fibre in the fruit.
+Porridge with milk and honey is great as it provides fibre and protein.
+Similarly a fruit and yogurt smoothie will give you some sweetness along with protein in the yogurt and fibre in the fruit.

 Who’s got time to whip up a healthy low-fat low-calorie yet-delicious-and-filling dinner every night?